Academic Operational Policies

-Offices and Committees Responsible for Monitoring the Care and Use of Non-human Subjects
+Office and Committees Responsible for Monitoring the Care and Use of Non-Human Subjects

 - Hears and decides appeals of the REB and Animal Care Committee actions and/or decisions.

-- Works closely with the College Animal Care Committee (CACC) for establishing institutional policies on the care and use of animals;
+- Works closely with the CACC for establishing institutional policies on the care and use of animals.

 - Promotes College-wide understanding of the requirements for the ethical conduct of research, teaching, and testing involving animals.